 Undergraduate student research

 Undergraduate students have a wide array of opportunities to conduct research under the direction of world-class faculty who are leaders in their fields of research.
 Students involved in the Undergraduate Research Opportunities Program (UROP) receive up to $1,400 in stipends and up to $300 for project related expenses.
-Learn more about student research.
+Learn more about undergraduate research on the student research web page.

 Graduate student research